sourcegraph/scip/docs/CLI.md

    and symbol information.

 OPTIONS:
+   --comment-syntax value  Comment syntax to use for snapshot files (default: "//") --from value            Path to SCIP index file (default: "index.scip") --help, -h              show help (default: false) --project-root value    Override project root in the SCIP file.
+For example, this can be helpful when the SCIP index was created inside a Docker image or created on another computer
-   --from value  Path to SCIP index file (default: index.scip) --to value    Path to output directory for snapshot files (default: scip-snapshot)
+   --strict                If true, fail fast on errors (default: true) --to value              Path to output directory for snapshot files (default: "scip-snapshot")
 ```

 ## `scip stats`